-For the first time accessible to visitors, the Baths have revealed fascinating painted surfaces hidden for a long time under thick concretions, thanks to the use of advanced technologies such as a latest-generation laser instrument.
+Now accessible to visitors for the first time, the Baths have revealed fascinating painted surfaces long hidden beneath thick concretions, thanks to the use of advanced technologies such as a latest-generation laser instrument.

 Beneath a layer of limestone lay a significant part of the 4th style decoration, with coloured panels and a splendid decoration of plants and birds on a yellow background.
 The walls were covered with graffiti that told stories of those who frequented the baths, making this site a true archaeological treasure to explore.